fernandotcl/btag/README.md

 ## Introduction

-btag is a command line based multimedia tagger.
+btag is a command line based audio file tagger.
 It retains information about the filesystem structure so that you can tag a bunch of albums with ease.
 In some ways, btag can be compared to graphical taggers like [EasyTAG][] as both allow you to tag a lot of audio files in batches.

 [easytag]: http://easytag.sourceforge.net/

-The following features are implemented:
+A brief list of features:

 * Tagging of a vast number of formats supported by [TagLib][]
 * Tag normalization and filtering